reluctantHero21/.github/profile/README.md

 ## Check out my repo! 💭
 Code I've written for assignments & coursework are on my GitHub.
-I will also update this section work-in-progress scripts in the near future.

-Here are some of the interesting ones
+Here are some of the interesting ones:
 - [Credit Card Validator](https://github.com/reluctantHero21/cs50x/blob/main/c/credit/readme.md): A program in C that checks the validity of a card number based on Luhn's checksum
 - (more to come)